winok2/winok2/README.md

 ## Overview

 Welcome to my data analysis portfolio, where I showcase projects focused on healthcare data and health informatics.
-As an aspiring healthcare data analyst, I am dedicated to leveraging data for meaningful insights and addressing healthcare challenges.
+As healthcare data analyst, I am dedicated to leveraging data for meaningful insights and addressing healthcare challenges.
 Explore this collection to see how I integrate principles of health informatics to enhance the understanding and application of data-driven solutions.

 ## About Me